-Now that we have covered our bases lets come to the mics that we recommend.
+Now that we have covered the Best Drum Mics lets come to the mics that we recommend.
 The very first question that you need to answer before choosing a microphone is, what purpose do you want it for?
-Do you want to record in-studio with it?
+Do you want to record in-studio with your Recording Interface?
 Do you want one for live performances?
 Or do you want a mic that can function as both?

 Although, the market for kick drum microphones is strong.
 The sheer amount of products that everyone claims are the “best” can be baffling.
 To help you find the right one, we’ve listed down the five products that are favourite amongst drummers.

 The first microphone on our list is this sleek mic by Audix, one of the best microphone manufacturers around the world.
 The Audix D6 Sub Impulse Kick Drum Mic is a dual purpose mic, with specs that work amazing for both in-studio and live performances.
 Characterized with a cardioid pick-up pattern and a frequency response of 30Hz-15kHz, the D6 instrument mic is an ideal choice for kick drum.

 - Live Stage – Coffeehouse to the stadium

 - Kick drum, floor tom, djembe, Cajon acoustic bass, electric bass cabs